 If you want to add extra acids to your soap, you should also add enough alkali to react with all of the acids in the soap pot.

 Any good soap recipe calculator will calculate the proper amount of alkali for making the soap itself.
-You will need to calculate the extra alkali needed to react with the added acid.
-The articles about acids linked above explain how to do these calculations.
+To know the extra alkali needed to react with an added acid, you will have to calculate this by hand or use the SoapmakingFriend.com calc, which can do this extra math for you.
+The articles about acids linked above explain how to do these calculations by hand.

-My soap looks fine, so why bother with the extra math?
+My soap looks fine, so why bother with this extra math?

 I am aware that quite a few soapers add vinegar (or other acid) to bar (NaOH) soap without adding extra alkali.
 They claim their soap is perfectly fine, because there are no visible changes to the soap.

 Just because a soaper cannot see any changes in her soap does not mean there are none.
 The superfat in the soap has increased in direct proportion to the amount of acid added.
 This extra superfat can make bar soap softer, reduce lather, cause plumbing problems, and increase the chance of rancidity (DOS).

 An example -- If I use commercial vinegar (5% acetic acid) for all of the water in my favorite soap recipe and do not add extra NaOH, the added acetic acid would increase the superfat by an extra 7%, in addition to the lye discount already built into my recipe.

 If a lot of extra acid is added to a bar soap recipe without considering the consequences, the result will be a mushy, greasy mess that is definitely Not Good Soap!
 The Soaping 101 video "Cold Process Citrus Soap" is an extreme example of this.
 Although the acid used in that video is citric acid from lemons, this idea applies to any acid, including vinegar.